Did you Know GDP for ASEAN Countries Totals $7.4 trillion USD? Opportunity Abounds for Global Investors

 Singapore: transparency, stability, and strong economic performance

 Although Singapore is one of the least populous countries in ASEAN at only 5.78 million, it has a disproportional sized economy with a GDP totaling $487.9 trillion USD.
 Its population ranks 114th in the world while the size of its economy ranks 41st globally.
-Singapore has far and away the highest per capita GDP in ASEAN ($84,383 USD).
+Singapore has far and away from the highest per capita GDP in ASEAN ($84,383 USD).

 The economy depends heavily on exports, particularly of consumer electronics, information technology products, medical and optical devices, pharmaceuticals, and on its vibrant transportation, business, and financial services sectors.
 The past several quarters have seen an increase in manufacturing, particularly the electronics segment.
 Singapore is also known as ASEAN’s leading financial and technology hub, with continued growth in these industries likely.